What is Chronic Catarrh?

 Chronic Catarrh refers to the accumulation of mucus in the back of the nose, throat, or lungs.
 It is usually temporary and caused by a cold or any allergies.
 In simple terms, catarrh is referred to as a post-natal drip, when excessive mucus drips back from the nose to the throat.

-Dr. Mas Takashima, an ENT physician at Houston Methodist who specializes in treating nose and sinus problems, says “It’s not always just a runny nose”.”
-Sneezing, congestion, coughing, and nose irritation are some of the several symptoms that are linked to this disease.
-It generally isn’t a problem, but it can be annoying.
-Some people have symptoms which can last for months or even years.
+According to Dr. Mas Takashima, an ENT physician specializing in nose and sinus problems, “It’s not always just a runny nose.”
+Additionally, symptoms of this condition encompass sneezing, congestion, coughing, and nose irritation.
+Nevertheless, it isn’t necessarily a serious problem, it can be an unpleasant experience for individuals, and some may endure symptoms that persist for months or even years.

-Pollen, dust, and other toxic particles often cause inflammation.
-Sinus infections that come back, changes in the weather, or hormones that don’t trigger an allergic reaction.
-Irritation and making too much mucus can cause pain, nosebleeds, and loss of taste and smell.
-Chronic catarrh patients cough because mucus spills into the throat.
-It can be treated by avoiding the things that make it worse, keeping your nose clean with water rinses, staying hydrated, and taking the medicines your doctor gives you.
-This blog looks deeper into:
+Moreover, affected patients cough because mucus spills into the throat.
+It can be treated by avoiding the triggers, keeping your nose clean with water rinses, staying hydrated, and taking the medicines your doctor gives you.

 Chronic Catarrh Symptoms